 He was named co-anchor of ABC News’ “Nightline” in October 2013.
 He is also co-anchor of the weekend edition of “Good Morning America,” a position he has held since October 2010.
-As well, Harris files reports for “World News with Diane Sawyer,” “Good Morning America,” ABC News Digital and ABC News Radio.
+As well, Harris files reports for “World News with David Muir,” “Good Morning America,” ABC News Digital and ABC News Radio.
 For four years, he anchored “World News Sunday.”

 He has traveled around the globe for ABC News, embedding with an isolated Amazonian Indian tribe, questioning drug lords in the lawless slums of Rio, and confronting the head of Philip Morris International over the sale of cigarettes to Indonesian minors.
 Harris has made it a priority to shine a light on the world’s most vulnerable populations, producing stories about child slaves in Haiti, youths accused of witchcraft in the Congo and predatory pedophiles who travel from the U.S. to Cambodia.
 He has also covered endangered animals from such diverse datelines as Namibia, Madagascar, Papua New Guinea and Nepal.

 Domestically, Harris has led ABC News’ coverage of faith, with a particular focus on the evangelical movement.
 He scored one of the first interviews with former pastor Ted Haggard after his sex and drugs scandal.
 He has also interviewed Mormon apostles, Roman Catholic cardinals, self-help gurus, and atheists.

 In other domestic coverage, Harris has reported on politics, business and criminal justice, including once spending 48 hours locked up in solitary confinement for a story about whether this form of incarceration is inhumane.
 In 2012 he anchored ABC News Digital’s Election Night debate and inauguration coverage.